sfnicholas/TrackUsageApp/README.md

 ## Features:

+- If over one minute untouch, stop adding (5 seconds for now)

 ## Next Step:

 1 star

-- If over one minute untouch, stop adding
 - Window start run script (provide preference for it)

 2 star